Perly Consulting │ Beck Eco

 • 2026-Apr: Trust fracture and market bifurcation deepen.
 Microsoft's own terms of service contradict marketing claims: Copilot labeled "entertainment only" in ToS while marketing emphasizes productivity gains, revealing 3.3% real market penetration.
 Microsoft restricts free Copilot Chat access in Excel effective April 15, requiring $30/month per user licensing, signaling major pricing barrier and adoption friction.
 Meanwhile, leading third-party tool GPT for Work reaches 7M+ installations (ranked #1 in Kinross 2026 report, 4.9★ rating) and Google Workspace reports 128 customer deployments with named-org metrics (Geotab 89% adoption, Docusign 80% positive, Pinnacol 96% time savings).
 Microsoft ships Work IQ context-aware Copilot, Claude Opus 4.6 model support, and Copilot Notebooks for Excel generation.
 Yet Gartner forecast warns >40% of agentic AI projects will be discontinued by 2027 due to unclear ROI, uncontrolled costs, and insufficient data.
 Practice remains at bleeding-edge: strong specialized adoption in accounting, but mainstream tier advancement blocked by trust gaps between vendor marketing and contractual disclaimers, persistent formula accuracy failures under conditional formatting (83%), and licensing/pricing barriers preventing organizational scale.

 • 2026-May: Governance crisis crystallizes as primary adoption barrier, superseding feature maturity concerns.
 OpenAI ships ChatGPT for Excel/Sheets sidebar GA (May 8) with enterprise deployment options, removing app-store friction.
 CSA survey (418 security professionals) reveals 82% of organizations discovered ungoverned shadow automation agents created without IT/security/governance knowledge; 65% experienced security incidents; 61% reported data exposure from AI agents.
 Ramp Labs Sheets AI vulnerability (detected May 7, patched March 16) demonstrated prompt injection exploits allowing agents to exfiltrate financial data via formula injection.
+New peer-reviewed benchmark (WorkstreamBench, arXiv:2605.22664) evaluated LLM agents on end-to-end professional spreadsheet tasks in finance: Claude family leads overall but "frequently fall short of professional finance standards," with performance degrading sharply on tasks beyond simple chained calculations—a critical negative signal for production finance deployment.
+Enterprise adoption framework from EPC Group (200+ deployments, Fortune 500) documents 90-120 days to value versus 6-12 month industry baseline, with structured rollouts achieving 60-75% DAU versus 15-25% without structure.
+Finance automation ROI benchmarks (Kwestra, citing Hackett/Gartner data) show 45% cost reduction in AP/AR/close processes with 41% reaching breakeven within 12 months.
 Independent testing (Neuriflux, May 2026) documents Copilot in Excel achieving 7/10 formula generation success on first attempt with 12-second latency on 8K-row datasets.
 Finance sector shows bifurcated signal: AR automation metrics strong (40% payment acceleration, 90% error reduction, 91% mid-market success); but Deloitte survey of 1,300+ finance leaders shows 63% deployed financial automation yet only 21% report clear ROI—measurement gap masks benefit realization.
 Named case studies demonstrate payback: Mayo Clinic RPA deployment yielded 84,000 annual staff hours (18:1 ROI); City of Los Angeles licensing automation reduced processing from 45 to 6 days.
-Third-party ecosystem remains dominant (GPT for Work 7M+ installations).
-Core tension: deep governance gaps (shadow agents, data exposure, lifecycle control, permission drift) now block mainstream adoption more than feature maturity or pricing.
-Automation is outpacing governance capability.
-Practice remains stalled at bleeding-edge with strong accounting/finance niches but unresolved trust/control gaps preventing broader organizational scaling.
+Core tension: deep governance gaps (shadow agents, data exposure, lifecycle control, permission drift) now block mainstream adoption more than feature maturity or pricing, and even leading models fall short of professional finance standards on complex tasks.

 TOOLS